balubm/Music-Instrument-Classification_CNN/README.md

     Confusion Matrix visualization

 # 🎼 Dataset
+    Data was downloaded from this Kaggle dataset: https://www.kaggle.com/datasets/abdulvahap/music-instrunment-sounds-for-classification
     The music_dataset folder contains subfolders named after instrument classes.

     Each subfolder will have .wav files.